 - Aircraft: United primarily operates the Boeing 737 family (including MAX 8/9) and Airbus A319/A320/A321neo on Caribbean routes; 757s appear on select peak routes.
 Wide-bodies like the 787 are uncommon on these island services.[14], [15]

-Top Caribbean Destinations served by United Airlines
+Top Caribbean Destinations Served by United Airlines

 United Airlines operates flights to several key Caribbean destinations, each with its own unique appeal.
 Among these are Aruba, Puerto Rico, the Bahamas, Barbados (seasonal), the Cayman Islands, the U.S. Virgin Islands, Jamaica, and the Turks and Caicos Islands.
-United also flies to the Dominican Republic (Punta Cana, Santo Domingo), St. Lucia (UVF, largely seasonal), St. Maarten (SXM, seasonal), and Curaçao (CUR, seasonal)—with schedules varying by season and demand.[1], [9], [10], [12], [11]
+United also flies to the Dominican Republic (Punta Cana, Santo Domingo), St. Lucia (UVF, largely seasonal), St. Maarten (SXM, seasonal), and Curaçao (CUR, seasonal) — with schedules varying by season and demand.[1], [9], [10], [12], [11]

 Products Worth Considering

-Exploring the beautiful beaches of Aruba
+Exploring the Beautiful Beaches of Aruba

-Here, you can bask in the sun under swaying palm trees or enjoy water sports such as jet skiing and parasailing.
-The calm waters make it ideal for families and anyone who wants to relax.
-Beyond Eagle Beach, Palm Beach offers a livelier scene with beachfront bars and restaurants.
-You can enjoy local cuisine while watching stunning sunsets over the Caribbean Sea.
+You can bask in the sun under swaying palms or try water sports like jet skiing and parasailing.
+The calm water suits families and anyone who wants a low-key day at the shore.
+Palm Beach, just up the coast, offers a livelier scene with beachfront bars and restaurants where you can eat local cuisine while watching the sun drop over the Caribbean Sea.

 For adventure, Aruba’s rugged coastline features natural wonders like Arikok National Park, where hiking trails lead to breathtaking vistas and unique geological formations.

-The island’s diverse landscape gives everyone something to enjoy, whether you prefer lounging on the beach or exploring outdoors.
+The island’s diverse landscape gives everyone something to enjoy, whether you prefer lounging on the beach or exploring the outdoors.

-Discovering the rich culture and history of Puerto Rico
+Discovering the Rich Culture and History of Puerto Rico

 | Category | Metrics |